Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .977, fueled by an OBP of .440 to go with a slugging percentage of .537.
-All three of those stats are best among Atlanta hitters this season.
+- Acuna has an OPS of .988, fueled by an OBP of .442 to go with a slugging percentage of .545.
+All three of those stats rank first among Atlanta hitters this season.

-- Acuna has picked up a hit in 17 of 23 games this season, with multiple hits 12 times.
+- In 75.0% of his 24 games this season, Acuna has picked up at least one hit.
+He's also had 13 multi-hit games.

-- He has hit a long ball in three games this season (13.0%), leaving the park in 2.8% of his trips to the dish.
+- He has gone deep in 12.5% of his games this year, and 2.7% of his trips to the dish.

-- Acuna has driven in a run in six games this season (26.1%), including three games with more than one RBI (13.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Acuna has driven home a run in six games this year (25.0%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 14 of 23 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.